-What determines Silver Eagle prices?
+What determines the Silver Eagle price?

 Silver eagle prices are consistently higher per ounce than generic rounds.
 Investors that are new to buying silver and other precious metals are often confused by the prices of what seem to be the same or similar items.
 At the end of the day both are still 1 troy ounce of silver.